tms4517/RISC-V_DDCA/single-cycle/single-cycle.md

 The program counter (PC) consists of 32 flip flops (FF) that store the current instruction and its input *nextPc*, indicates the address of the next instruction.

+### Instruction Memory

+The instruction memory has a single read port (simplification).
+It takes a 32-bit instruction *address* input, and reads the 32-bit data from that address onto the output, *instruction*.